Idan-Porat/around-express/README.md

 # Around the U.S. Back End

-This project is a summary task for the "Back-End" module at Yandex's Full Stack course.
-It's still in progress, so code changes are still expected.

 # In this project I've specialized in:

-MongoDB- Create, add, edit and search through the DB.
+- MongoDB- Create, add, edit and search through the DB.
-Building an API server with Node.js and Express.JS.
+- Building an API server with Node.js and Express.JS.
-Routing.
+- Routing.
-Handle requests.
+- Handle requests.
-Working with FS.
+- Working with FS.
-Server testing with Postman.
+- Server testing with Postman.
-Working with Middlewares.
+- Working with Middlewares.

 # To Run the Project
 npm run start — to launch the server.